nenman-dev/Edusity/README.md

 HEAD
 # Edusity
-This is an assignment on creating a webpage using React.
+This is a website created using React.